hpi-epic/pricewars/README.md

 #### Help - My Docker Setup is not working as expected!

 ##### Some containers quit unexpectedly:
-First, the analytics container is expected to be stopped after a short moment - it's just used to compile and export the flink jobs.
-If this is the only container not running, you're fine.
-In case any other container is not running, analyse the first container (except for analytics) that stopped.
+You can see the status of the containers with `docker-compose ps`.
+In case a container is not running, you can see its last logs with `docker-compose logs <service name>`.
 - __Postgres__: Bring the platform in a clean state with `docker-compose down` and run it again.
 - __Zookeeper / Kafka__: If you just stopped some older containers: Wait!
 There is a timeout for Zookeeper to notice that Kafka has been stopped (timestamp-based, so it works even if Zookeeper is not running).
 Bring the platform in a clean state with `docker-compose rm --stop` and run it again.
 - __Others__: Try to read the logs or read on.